Arzuuuu/Weather_app/README.md

 1. Enter the name of a city in the search bar.
 2. Click the search button or press Enter to retrieve the weather information for the specified city.
-3. The app will display the current temperature, feels like temperature, humidity, minimum temperature, maximum temperature, wind speed, sunrise time, and sunset time for the given city.
+3. The app will display the current temperature, feels like temperature, humidity, minimum temperature, maximum temperature, wind speed for the given city.

 ## API Key